ioannis-vm/2023-11_RID_Realizations-structural_analysis/README.md

 ```
 $ python extra/structural_analysis/src/hazard_analysis/update_scaling_factors.py
 ```
-This generates the concisely named `required_records_and_scaling_factors_adjusted_to_cms.csv`, containing the scaling factors used in the study.
+This generates the concisely named `required_records_and_scaling_factors_cs_adjusted_to_cms.csv`, containing the scaling factors used in the study.
 It also generates figures of the ground motion suites and against the target spectra for each hazard level.
 `max_scaling_factor.py` can be used to determine the resulting maximum scaling after the scaling factor modification.
 `check_gm_file_exists.py` can be used to verify that all ground motion files that are needed have been downloaded and can be parsed without any issues.

 ## Structural analysis

-The individual time-history analyses results can be reproduced as follows:
+The individual time-history analysis results can be reproduced as follows:
 ```
 $ python extra/structural_analysis/src/structural_analysis/response_2d.py '--archetype' 'scbf_9_ii' '--hazard_level' 'X' '--gm_number' 'Y' '--analysis_dt' '0.01' '--direction' 'Z'
 ```